 Fish sauce is a popular liquid condiment all over the world, which is the fermented extract of fish or krill (they are usually salt-cured for anywhere between a few months to 2 years before being sold for consumption).

 It’s a staple seasoning in the majority of Asia and is used in various cuisines in East and Southeast Asian countries, especially in

 - The Philippines

 - and Vietnam

-It became a part of the most important ingredients to home cooks and chefs in the culinary world ever since it was recognized globally before the 20th century even began.
+Fish sauce became one of the most important ingredients to home cooks and chefs ever since it was recognized globally before the 20th century even began.